NakamotoHeating/BitcoinSpaceHeater/README.md

-# SilentBitcoinSpaceHeater
+# BitcoinSpaceHeater

-Files and build instructions for the #SilentBitcoinSpaceHeater see https://twitter.com/NakamotoHeating/ to learn more.
+Files and build instructions for the #BitcoinSpaceHeater see https://twitter.com/NakamotoHeating/ to learn more.

 ## Idea